 CT scans take longer than regular x-rays.
 The test is painless, but you may find it uncomfortable to hold still in certain positions for minutes at a time.

-CT scans can be useful in patients with GISTs to find the location and size of a tumor, as well as to see whether it has spread into the abdomen or the liver.
+CT scans can be useful in patients with GISTs to find the location and size of a tumor, as well as to see if it has spread into the abdomen or the liver.

 Magnetic resonance imaging (MRI) scan